meyrevived/Weather_Tracker/README.md

 The samples occur simultaneously and do not block each other.
 When the current sample’s temperature result is higher or lower than the previous one in X  percent (configurable, see threshold property bellow), a warning message is added to the printout.

-The data should be collected from https://openweathermap.org/ site
+The data is collected from https://openweathermap.org/ site

-An example of a configuration JSON format file (frequency unit is seconds):
+An example of a configuration JSON format file (frequency unit in seconds):
 ```json
 [
   {